sanjaykumaran16/Atlas_Library/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the ISC License.

-## 🤝 Support

-For support and questions:
-- Check the existing issues in the repository
-- Create a new issue with detailed description
-- Contact the development team

 ## 🔮 Future Enhancements

 - **Mobile Application**: React Native or Flutter mobile app